 If you know that you should have a security strategy for your Microsoft Teams, but you’re not sure what should be included, we’ve got you covered.

-Which means that Microsoft Teams security is more important than ever.
+With organizations around the world increasingly relying on virtual collaboration, Microsoft Teams security is more important than ever.
 But knowing that you need to properly secure your Teams environment isn’t the same as knowing exactly how to kickstart security.

 Microsoft Teams security is complex, layered, and, at times, confusing.
 Creating a governance strategy focused on security can help make it clearer for yourself, your end users, and your organization as a whole.

 What’s in this blog?

 Why Microsoft Teams security governance is so essential